How do we become exceptional in our pursuits? How do we avoid all the traps and pitfalls of the learning journey?

 Subtle signs that The Obsessive is active in you are over-ambitious goal-setting: “I’m going to work out for one hour a day for the rest of my life”, and impatience for results: “I’ve been learning the guitar for one whole month, where are my results?
 I demand results!”.

 Let’s not judge too much.
-Intensive learning can be a fast track to improvement, and from time to time we may need to do some crunching to take our projects forward.
-But as an overall life strategy, The Obsessive is a dangerous template to follow.
+Intensive learning can be a fast track to improvement, and we may need to do some crunching from time to time to take our projects forward.
+However, The Obsessive is a dangerous template for an overall life strategy.

 Learner Type 3: The Hacker